Shop local here on Mallorca

 BAXTERS LIVIN

-Congratulations to Graham Baxter who opened his new Estate Agent offices recently opposite the Marina Portals Hotel in Portals Nous.
+Graham Baxter opened his large new Estate Agent offices recently opposite the Marina Portals Hotel in Portals Nous.
 Graham founded Baxter Marine in Puerto Portals 30 years ago, and has been 40 years in the property business.
-His knowledge of local real estate exceptional, plus his enthusiasm to find the perfect property for each client whether it be renting, buying or selling.
+His experience of local real estate exceptional, plus his enthusiasm to find the perfect property for each client; whether it be renting, buying or selling.
 “I love the business and am very knowledgeable of the values of real estate, together with new and second-hand yachts.
 “I like to help people live their dreams …it’s all about LIVIN!”

 PALMA AIR CONDITIONING